hmchen47/DataScience/Notes/p01-Bayesian.md

       + adopting the prior provided by 'expert', 95% certain the newtreatment  is of benefit
       + the evidence in the likelihood pulled back towards the prior distribution - a formal representation of the belief that the result were 'too good to be true"
   + _Sensitivity analysis_:
-    + consider an observer who has no prior bias one way or another, but more sceptical about large treatment effects than the current expert:
+    + consider an observer who has no prior bias one way or another, but more skeptical about large treatment effects than the current expert:
       + represented by a normal prior centered on $\log(OR) = 0 (OR = 1)$
       + a 50% reduction in odds of death (OR = 0.5): $\log(OR) = -0.69$ w/ a 95% interval
       + a 100% increase in odds of death (OR = 2.0): $\log(OR) = 0.69$ w/ a 95% interval